codio-content/Javascript_Maze-Algorithms_conditional_statements/.guides/content/Keyboard-Event-Handler-7c45.md

 Notice that you can only move the player to the left.
 We will deal with this in a moment.

 ## keyCode
-If you look at the following statement, you can see
+Let's look at the following statement

 ```javascript
 if ( keyCode == 'LEFT' ) {